-A charismatic and confrontational frontman, many took him to be barking mad (many happened to be right).
-But his oddball lyrics and unpredictable and incendiary stage shows helped stamp Los Angeles punk band The Germs, formed in April 1977, as one of the most influential punk bands ever.
+A charismatic and confrontational frontman, many considered him barking mad (many happened to be right).
+But his oddball lyrics and unpredictable and incendiary stage shows helped stamp Los Angeles punk band The Germs – formed in April 1977 – as one of the most influential punk bands ever.

 The group’s first single, Forming, was issued on What?
 Records in 1977 and is considered by some to be the first example of the post-punk ‘hardcore’ genre in the USA, later popularised by bands such as Black Flag.

 Their next single was issued on Slash Records, which in 1979 released the group’s only album, GI (which stood for ‘Germs Incognito’).
 The LP featured songs like Richie Dagger’s Crime and American Leather, making it one of the best snotty punk albums ever.

 Guitarist Pat Smear co-wrote everything and was responsible for some of the biggest pure punk riffs of the time.
 In later years he became the touring guitarist for Nirvana and went on to join the Foo Fighters.